kmbang/UnityNativeEdit/README.md

 ## UnityNativeEdit
-Unity Native Input Plugin for both iOS and Android (Unity UI InputField compatible)
+Unity Native Input Plugin for both iOS and Android (Unity UI InputField compatible).
+This means you don't need a separate 'Unity' Input box and you can use all native text functions such as `Select`, `Copy` and `Paste`

 ## Usage
 1. Simply copy the files in `release/Assets` into your existing unity project asset folder.